Aggañña Sutta: The Beginning

 While those who refrain from killing, taking anything that is not given, engage in sexual misconduct, lying, slandering, speaking rough words or nonsense, being greedy, cruel, and practising wrong beliefs (miccha ditthi), will be seen by people as positive and will earn respect from the people and the wise ones.
 They would be profiting from their deeds, no matter what their caste might be.

 Logically, as the four classes can do either negative (demerit) or positive (merit) deeds, so will the wise reject the statement that only the Brahmins are the best class.
 Why?
 Because anyone from the four class, if they left the worldly affairs and became a monk, and due to their discipline and struggle, they become Arahant, people who conquered their mind's stains, have done whatever what must be done, have been relieved from the burden, have broken the bondage of birth, achieved freedom, freed due to achieved knowledge, then he is the best among others based on Truth (Dhamma).

 The Buddha says, "Dhamma is the best thing for people in this life and the next as well."

 Further, the Buddha proves that Dhamma is indeed the best thing of all things in life.
 He takes the example of King Pasenadi of the Kosala Kingdom, who has now conquered the Sakyans.
 The Sakyans revere, praise, and serve him with respect.

 But, towards the Buddha, who came from the Sakyan people, King Pasenadi reveres, praises, and serves the Buddha with utmost respect.
 Even the monarch thinks like this: "The Samaṇa Gotama had perfect birth, while I am not perfect.
 The Samaṇa Gotama is mighty, while I am weak.
 The Samaṇa Gotama inspired awe and respect, while I do not.
 The Samaṇa Gotama is vastly influential and charming, while I only possess small influence."
 As even the King respects Dhamma, reveres Dhamma, and obeys Dhamma, therefore he bows and praises the Tathagatha.

-The Buddha then advises Vasettha that whoever has strong, deep-rooted, and established belief in the Tathagatha, he can declare that he is the child of Bhagavan, born from the mouth of Dhamma, created from Dhamma, and the heir of Dhamma.
+The Buddha then advises Vāseṭṭha that whoever has strong, deep-rooted, and established belief in the Tathagatha, he can declare that he is the child of Bhagavan, born from the mouth of Dhamma, created from Dhamma, and the heir of Dhamma.
 Therefore, the titles of the Tathagatha are the Body of Dhamma, the Body of Brahma, the Manifestation of Dhamma, and the Manifestation of Brahma.

-The Beginning of Life on Earth
+The Beginning of Life in This World

-In the second part of the Sutta, the Buddha tells the story of how human beings came to dwell on Earth.
+In the second part of the Sutta, the Buddha tells the story of how human beings came to dwell in this world system.